joesanfilippo/food_delivery_churn/README.md

 * Converting NaNs to -1 for ratings and 0 for late orders.
 * Calculating 30 day and last order metrics

+In order to use categorical string features like `city_name` or `acquisition_category` in my machine learning models, I needed to encode them to numerical features.
+I decided to use ordinal encoding where each label was assigned an integer from 0 to the # of unique labels.

 ## EDA
 My first step in EDA was to look at how churned and active user profiles differ along continuous and categorical predictors.
 In order to visualize their differences, I decided to use Kernel Density Estimates (KDE) plots for continuous variables and 100% Fill Bar Charts for categorical variables.